 If after investigation, acts of harassment, intimidation, and/or bullying by a specific student are verified, the building principal or appropriate administrator shall notify in writing the parent/guardian of the perpetrator of that finding.
-If a disciplinary consequence is imposed against a student, a description of such discipline shall be included in the notification.
+If disciplinary consequences are imposed against such students, a description of such discipline shall be included in the notification.
 Any records that are considered student records will be maintained and accessed in a manner consistent with the provisions in state and federal law.